Network Cable Testers

 As networks evolve, so do the requirements of the cabling infrastructure to support them.
-New standards are continuously being developed to provide guidelines for cabling professionals when installing, testing, troubleshooting, and certifying either copper and fiber.
+New standards are continuously being developed to provide guidelines for cabling professionals when installing, testing, troubleshooting, and certifying either copper and fiber cable network.
 Whether it's 10BASE-T, 100BASE-TX or 1000BASE-T, there are specific requirements and potential pitfalls in implementing these technologies.
-With 10GBASE-T, it becomes even more critical to keep current with the latest proliferations in cabling and cable testing.
+With 10GBASE-T, it becomes even more critical to keep current with the latest proliferations in cabling and network cable testing

-Cable test instruments are designed with a variety of focused features for particular field tasks.
+Network cable test instruments are designed with a variety of focused features for particular field tasks.
 They vary in price, performance, and application.
 Depending on the task the field test instrument performs, it can be classified into one of the three hierarchical groups: certification, qualification, or verification.
-While some features overlap between test tools, each group answers a unique testing need and provides a different level of operational assurance.
+While some features overlap between test tools, each group answers a unique network testing need and provides a different level of operational assurance.
+Another testing solution, tone and probe kits, can be used to troubleshoot installed cabling plants.

-Certification – guarantees cabling system compliance to industry standards
+Cable Certification Testers – guarantees cabling system compliance to industry standards

 Certification instruments are the only tools that provide “Pass” or “Fail” information in accordance with industry standards.
 In North America, the prevalent industry standards organization dealing with the transmission capabilities of structured cabling is the Telecommunications Industry Association (TIA).
 In international markets, the Electro-technical commission of the International Organization for Standards (ISO/IEC) creates and maintains standards for telecommunication cabling.